 We hope that you will use this tool as one source of information as you choose your high school courses and as you move on into post-secondary experiences.

 Resources to help you transition from high school to college.

 For adult learners, career changers and parents

-Everyone has things that they love to do and skills they like to use.
-This assessment lets you rate yourself on 35 different skills and then see which occupations are a match for the skills that are important to you.
+Everyone has things that they love to do.
+This assessment lets you rate yourself on 60 different work-related interests and then see which occupations are a match for your interests.

 My Skills, My Future